Mohit-Rajak/StockSphere/README.md

 ## Thank You

-Thank you for exploring Chat App!
+Thank you for exploring Stock Market App!
 Your feedback is valuable.
 If you have any suggestions or thoughts, feel free to share them with us. 😊